isx45128227/MongoVsPostgres/documentacio.md

 ### Postgres database to MongoDB

 Once we have created our Postgres database we can export all data into _json_ format.
+MongoDB use _json_ documents to order the information into collections.

-Postgres has different functions that can convert from Postgres to _json_ files.
+Postgres has different functions that can convert from Postgres language to _json_ files.
-The only thing we have to do is to execute the function and see the result.
+The only thing we have to do is to execute that function and see the result.

 `twitter=# SELECT row_to_json(users) FROM (SELECT id_usuari,nom,cognoms,
            password,username,telefon,data_alta,descripcio,ciutat,url,idioma,